Fraud Claims Cloud Effort to End Massachusetts Cannabis Market

 January 14, 2026

-Meanwhile, Massachusetts cannabis businesses are on high alert.
-"This is an existential threat to our industry," said one prominent business owner, speaking on the condition of anonymity.
-"We must ensure that voters are accurately informed about what this campaign truly represents."
+"This is an existential threat to our industry," said one cannabis business owner, speaking on condition of anonymity.
+"Voters need to know what this campaign actually does."

 Original Source